carboneio/sclone/README.md

 # Sclone ⚡️

-Sclone, for "Storage Clone", is a node program to sync files to and from different cloud storage providers supporting S3 and Open Stack SWIFT.
+Sclone, for "Storage Clone", is a program to sync files to and from different cloud storage providers supporting S3 and Open Stack SWIFT.

+It offers fast speed thanks to parallelizes workloads and list file caching.
+If you would like to know more about performance of Sclone, refer to [benchmarks](#benchmarks) section.

 ## Features